jiaolian/jlmooc_src/source/_posts/enterprise.md

 We provide several series of enterprise training courses, usually 10-20 class hours which can be done within 1-2 days.

-Some training courses are developed under the joint brand FinTime with National Committee of Experts on the Internet Financial Security Technology of CNCERT/CC.
+Some training courses are developed under the joint brand *Hash Class*(哈希课堂) with National Committee of Experts on the Internet Financial Security Technology of CNCERT/CC.

 If you are interested, please contact evan@jiaolian.in